 In 1911, E. L. Senn acquired newspapers in Keystone and Hill City and sent Carrie to run them.
 At the age of 41, she arrived in the Black Hills as a landowner and a businesswoman, both rare for the time.
 She settled into Keystone, where she managed the Keystone Recorder and worked for the Hill City Star.
 Within her first year in Keystone she met and wed mining prospector David Swanzey, who was a widower with two young children.
 Carrie would discontinue her newspaper career shortly after to focus on raising her stepchildren, Mary and Harold.

 In 1924, Carrie’s mother passed away, and her sister Mary moved across the state to live with the Swanzey family.
 Mary’s stay in Keystone would be brief, as she passed away four years later from pneumonia and complications from a stroke.
 Carrie herself would continue to live in Keystone until her death in 1946.
 She is buried alongside her parents and sisters at their family plot in De Smet.

-While her fame may be retrospectively related to her sister, Laura Ingalls Wilder, Carrie Ingalls Swanzey is an important figure in Black Hills history.
+Her fame may be retrospectively related to her sister, Laura Ingalls Wilder, but Carrie Ingalls Swanzey is an important figure in Black Hills history.
 She was an astute businesswoman who laid the foundation for newspapers in the region.
 Her husband David N. Swanzey is known as the man who named Mount Rushmore, and her stepson Harold helped carve it.
-A collection of memorabilia of Carrie and the Ingalls family resides at the Keystone Historical Museum, and history on members of her extended family who also lived there.
+A collection of memorabilia of the Ingalls family resides at the Keystone Historical Museum.
+They also share the history of her extended family who lived there.